babasaraki/iandow.github.io/_posts/2016-10-2-Junit-Examples-for-Kafka.md

 dev.off()
 {% endhighlight %}

-Once you download thread-count.csv to your working directory, you can run that R script with ``` Rscript draw-speed-graphs.r```, which should generate an image file "thread.png" that should look something like this:
+Once you download thread-count.csv to your working directory, you can run that R script with ```Rscript draw-speed-graphs.r```, which should generate an image file "thread.png" that should look something like this:

 ![ThreadsVsTopics](http://iandow.github.io/img/kafka_threads_vs_topics.png)

 ### Fewer topics is better.

 In the image shown above, I observed that the more topics a Kafka producer has to send to the slower it will run.
 In other words, it's faster to send 1000 messages to a single topic that to send 500 messages to 2 topics in the same Kafka broker.
 In my specific test environment, it seemed apparent that performance would significantly degrade if any of my producer threads were sending to more than 200 topics.
-Therefore, it is important to maintain an affitinty between producer thread and Kafka topics, such that any given topic will always be populated by the same producer thread.
+Therefore, it is important to maintain an affinity between producer thread and Kafka topics, such that any given topic will always be populated by the same producer thread.

+*Disclaimer:* I didn't really question the result which showed my producers failing beyond 200 topics per producer thread.
+I just tried to limit my producers to fewer than 200 topics.

 In case you're curious, I got that result on a single-node Kafka cluster (kafka_2.11-0.10.0.0) running on Ubuntu Linux (canonical:UbuntuServer:14.04.4-LTS) on a DS14-series server in Azure (the Standard DS14 has 16 cores and 112 GB memory).